Scare tactics: What to do about ghost stores

 Facebook Marketplace: Beware of online scams

-But wherever there are bargain hunters, there are scammers.
-There have even been instances of criminals using marketplaces as a way into homes.
-Police in Brisbane warned of an alarming increase in offences targeting online sellers.
+Wherever there are bargain hunters, there are scammers.
+There have even been alarming instances of criminals using marketplaces to break into your home.